-In line with the provisions of the Manual (4.1.6 The Resident Twinning Adviser), the RTA is expected to advice the beneficiary administration and manage the project's daily activities in their place of duty.
-The Manual does not foresee the possibility for the RTA to join study visits.
+In line with the provisions of the Manual (4.1.6 The Resident Twinning Adviser), the RTA is expected to advise the beneficiary administration and manage the project's daily activities in their place of duty.
+Nevertheless, 2022 update of the Manual allows for the possibility for the RTA to join a study visit (Annex A7, section 3.2).

-How is the monthly travel allowance paid?
+How is the monthly/quarterly travel allowance paid?

-The monthly travel allowance is paid as a unit cost to the RTA who decided against using the removal cost allowance at the time of the deployment.
+The monthly/quarterly travel allowance is paid as a unit cost to the RTA who decided against using the removal cost allowance at the time of the deployment.
 It is necessary that a triggering factor takes place, e.g. proof that the actual travel took place.
+Note that this triggering factor rule also applies to quarterly travel allowance, introduced by the 2022 Manual update for the INTPA region.